AlexBeauchemin/meteor-accounts-twitch/README.md

 # Meteor Acccounts Twitch
 ### Twitch account login for meteor

 This is a login package using twitch for meteor.
-It lets users on your website login with their twitch account by adding a single button (provided by the packlage) to your website.
+It lets users on your website login with their twitch account by adding a single button (provided by the packlage).

 ## Install